The professors in this program are wonderful. They make themselves available whenever you need...

 CRJ 634 Federal Criminal Law and Prosecution (3 credits)

 This covers federal criminal law and its enforcement.
 Major areas include an overview of federal crimes, elements of the United States Code, origin and scope of federal criminal law, and the role of federal agents in the support of prosecutions.
-Specific topics include mail and wire fraud, the Hobbs Act, official bribery and corruption, organizational crime, drug enforcement, money laundering, criminal civil rights violations and remedies, interference with witnesses, federal versus state prosecution, sentencing guidelines, and asset forfeiture.
+Specific topics include mail and wire fraud, the Hobbs Act, organizational crime, drug enforcement, money laundering, criminal civil rights violations and remedies, federal versus state prosecution, sentencing guidelines, and asset forfeiture.

 CRJ 640 Terrorism: Threats and Strategy (3 credits)